 Email: email@example.com | Tel & Fax: +64 6 754 6671 | After hours: +64 6 754 6603

 Around 1870, Thomas Jury purchased the family farm at Tikorangi in North Taranaki.
-His family had emigrated from Cornwall in 1842, sailing into New Plymouth on one of the first ships, the William Bryant.
+His family had emigrated from Cornwall in 1841, sailing into New Plymouth on the first settler ship, the William Bryan.

 The farm was part of land which had been confiscated by the New Zealand government from local Maori after the Land Wars.
 Subdivided into 50 acre blocks, the land was settled on soldiers who had fought in the wars.
 Pioneer Thomas, as he was known in the family, purchased several of the blocks from soldiers who presumably preferred fighting to farming.